solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.discovery.v1alpha2.traffic_target.md

 <a name="discovery.mesh.gloo.solo.io.SubLocality"></a>

 ### SubLocality
-A zone/subzone subset within the region that the service is in.
-This organization allows for simpler, and more compact storage of data
+A zone/sub-zone subset within the region that the service is in.

 | Field | Type | Label | Description |